scylladb/sphinx-scylladb-theme/docs/source/commands.rst

 linkcheck
 =========

-Checks for broken links on the documentation site.
+Checks the documentation site for broken links.

 .. code:: console